RODA/DialogCreator/DialogCreator.md

 - Width and Height take effect when the field loses focus (after editing it, click elsewhere or press Enter to blur).
 - Font size updates the typography of supported elements across the dialog.
+- Preview window title uses the dialog Title when set (falls back to Name, then "Preview").

 ## Element types and key properties